RevealBi/Documentation/docs/web/user-context.md

 Your server is now set up to retrieve and store context-specific information passed via HTTP headers.
 Once you've added your server implementation, you use the client-side callback `setAdditionalHeadersProvider`.

-## Passing Client-Side Headers
+#### Passing Client-Side Headers

-To pass values to the your `UserContextProvider`, you use the `setAdditionalHeadersProvider` client-side callback function.
+To pass values to the `UserContextProvider`, you use the `setAdditionalHeadersProvider` client-side callback function.
 The   `setAdditionalHeadersProvider` callback is optionally invoked before a request is made to the Reveal server so you can return additional headers with your server request.

-The `setAdditionalHeadersProvider` callback function is expected to return an object array with the headers, like: `{ 'SessionId': sessionId }`, `{ 'UserId': userId }`, or simply parameters to execute custom queries, stored procedures or functions.
+The `setAdditionalHeadersProvider` callback function is expected to return an object array with the headers, like: `{ 'SessionId': sessionId }`, `{ 'UserId': userId }`, or parameters to execute custom queries, stored procedures or functions.
 Any value required on the server can be sent using the `setAdditionalHeadersProvider` in conjunction with the `UserContextProvider`.

 <Tabs groupId="code" queryString>
   <TabItem value="javascript" label="JavaScript" default>